PersonTheCat/FastNoise/README.md

 # PersonTheCat/FastNoise

 A rewrite of the legacy [FastNoise_Java](https://github.com/Auburn/FastNoise_Java) project.
 Unlike the original, this library is highly extensible.
-It replaces most of the existing enum types with functional interfaces and provides concrete implementations for each of the original FastNoise generators.
+It provides concrete implementations for each of the original FastNoise generators and even includes a few of the newer features from FastNoiseLite.

 # Motivations and Goals